cristianglezm/EvoGarden/README.md

 ### Performance & Architecture
 -   **Dual-Worker Architecture**: The application uses two separate Web Workers (one for the main simulation loop, one for expensive WASM genetics calls) to achieve a completely non-blocking simulation.
 -   **Asynchronous Flower Creation**: New flowers are generated in the background without pausing the simulation.
+This is managed by an **`AsyncFlowerFactory`** which communicates with the genetics worker.
 A lightweight `FlowerSeed` placeholder is used until the full flower is ready.
 -   **Delta-Based State Updates**: The simulation worker sends only a small list of changes ("deltas") to the UI each tick, minimizing data transfer and ensuring a fluid experience.
 -   **Layered Canvas & Change Detection**: The simulation is rendered across two stacked canvas layers (a static background for flowers/grid, a dynamic foreground for mobile actors) to eliminate the bottleneck of re-drawing hundreds of complex SVGs every frame.
 -   **Multi-Quadtree Optimization**: The simulation uses multiple Quadtree data structures each tick for high-performance spatial querying, avoiding slow, full-grid scans.